talama/talama.dev/src/data/blog/_2025/_sokets_python/sockets_python_2.md

 Opening a new TCP connection for every request is expensive (3-way handshake, slow start, TLS handshake if HTTPS), so for example we might want to request **/index.html**, **/style.css**, **/main.js** all over the same connection if the server supports it.

-Notice also that there is a bug in our current implentation.
+Notice also that there is a bug in our current implementation.
 If we remove the `Connection: close` header, our `While: True` never ends:

 ```python {3-5}
             res = b""